superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 Increasing the number of retrieved monsters (beyond 6) *might* solve our problem, but it creates additional issues:

 1. In production, retrieving more results (multiple kNN searches) lengthens search time noticeably.
-2. For each new attribute we introduce, we have to retrieve nearest neighbors (monsters), making the total number of retrieved monsters grow exponentially.
+2. For each new attribute we introduce, our chances of finding a "complete" monster - with all the attributes in our query - drops exponentially.
+To prevent this, we have to retrieve many more nearest neighbors (monsters), making the total number of retrieved monsters grow exponentially.
 3. We still have no guarantee we'll retrieve monsters that possess all our desired attributes.
 4. If we do manage to retrieve monsters that satisfy all criteria at once, we'll have to expend additional overhead reconciling results.